Sacramento International Airport (SMF)

 The main airport in California’s capital city doesn’t get a wide variety of traffic but does have some spots that make viewing and photography possible.
-The largest airlines at the Sacramento Airport are Southwest and United; there are both mainline United and United Express flights operated by Skywest using Embraer Brasilia turboprops and regional jets.
-Other airlines here include Delta & Delta Connection, American, Jetblue, and Alaska Airlines.
+The largest airlines at the Sacramento Airport are Southwest and United (both mainline and United Express regional jets); other airlines here include Delta & Delta Connection, American, Jetblue, and Alaska Airlines.
 As far as international or long haul flights, both Hawaiian and Alaska Airlines fly non-stop to the islands using Boeing 767 and 737 equipment and Mexican low-cost airline Volaris flies the A320 to Guadalajara.
 There is also a fair amount of freight traffic here with numerous daily FedEx and UPS flights.

-Here is an example of a photo from Powerline Rd.
+Here is an example of a photo from Powerline Rd (click for a larger view).

 If you want to photograph traffic using the east runway in the afternoon, the spot would be the roof level of the parking garage.
 Due to the location of the garage, the only part of it that will offer a decent view is on the northeast side near terminal A (Delta, Jetblue, and United).
 You’ll have a fairly close view of the ramp near gates A1 & A3 and the taxiway & runway beyond that.